RobotCasserole1736/OffseasonTraining/Chapter_1/instructorNotes.md

 * Methods help hide complex functionality behind a meaningful name, making the code easier to understand.
 * There are multiple valid ways to solve a given problem (ex: "middle" can be calculated in a lot of different ways).
 Your solution doesn't have to look like your neighbor's solution to work.
 * Basic applications and usage of "parity".

+## Lesson 5 outcomes

+* Main controls and methodologies for manipulating and inspecting robot code exeuction through the built-in single step debugger.